Lundbreck Falls

 Lundbreck Falls is a waterfall of the Crowsnest River located in southwestern Alberta, Canada near the hamlet of Lundbreck.

-It is adjacent to the Highway 3A crossing of the Crowsnest River, approximately 1.2 km off of the Crowsnest Highway (Highway 3), between Pincher Creek and Crowsnest Pass.
+It is adjacent to the Highway 3A crossing of the Crowsnest River, approximately 1.2 km off the Crowsnest Highway (Highway 3), between Pincher Creek and Crowsnest Pass.
 The falls have a drop of about 12 m.
 Visitors can view Lundbreck Falls from the observation platform as well as hiking to below the falls.

 A day use area and an overnight campground are maintained at the falls site.